A day without women: Strikes across Latin America follow huge rallies

 Protests in Chile have surged since last October over deep social inequality.

+In Mexico, the capital’s usually traffic-choked streets were virtually empty at rush hour on Monday morning.
+Public transport was mostly devoid of women, schools were closed and many workplaces were empty.
+Some women chose to turn up, though, including at a Starbucks café in the city’s business district, with others saying they could not afford to miss a day.

+Cristina Velez, director at Montessori’s World, a private school, said she had given teachers the day off and kept the school open with the help of administrative staff.

-In Mexico, protests focused on a surge in femicides, or gender-motivated killings of women, which jumped 137% in the past five years, government statistics show, as gang violence pushed the national murder tally to record heights.
+Protests there are focused on a surge in femicides, or gender-motivated killings of women.
+These jumped 137% in the past five years, government statistics show, as gang violence pushed the national murder tally to record heights.
 Most violent crimes go unsolved.

-“We are tired of being victims, of being abused and mistreated.
-Enough is enough,” said Alma Delia Díaz, 45, a beautician in the Mexico City suburb of Ecatepec.
+“We don’t want more violence.
+They need to punish those who commit crimes,” Velez said.

-Organizers of Sunday’s march in Santiago estimated two million people took part - compared with a police estimate of 150,000 - and there were sporadic clashes between marchers and police.
+Organizers of Sunday’s march in Santiago estimated two million people took part, compared with a police estimate of 150,000, and there were sporadic clashes between marchers and police.

-In Mexico City, Molotov cocktails were thrown at Mexico’s national palace and women clashed outside its main cathedral with male anti-abortion protesters, some with shaved heads and making Nazi salutes.
+In Mexico City, Molotov cocktails were thrown at the doors of the national palace and women clashed outside its main cathedral with male anti-abortion protesters, some with shaved heads and making Nazi salutes.

 President Andres Manuel Lopez Obrador has said government employees are free to join the walkout.

-Editing by Clarence Fernandez and Dan Grebler
+Editing by Clarence Fernandez, Dan Grebler and Richard Chang